The Real Cost Campaign

 An ad from "The Real Cost" e-cigarette prevention campaign

-To address the “cost-free” mentality found in a majority of middle and high schoolers, campaign messages focus on educating youth that using e-cigarettes, just like cigarettes, puts them at risk for addiction and other health consequences.
+To address the “cost-free” mentality found in a majority of middle and high schoolers, campaign messages focus on educating youth that using e-cigarettes puts them at risk for addiction and other health consequences.
 Advertising and other prevention materials are delivered across a variety of channels, including:

 - Television ads